RennowT/energy-consumption-monitor/README.md

 # Energy Consumption Monitor

 Real-time energy consumption monitoring system using an **Arduino Nano** and an **ACS712 5A current sensor**.
-The project reads current values from the sensor, sends them via serial communication, and displays them in a **Python desktop application** that plots real-time graphs, optionally saves the data to CSV files, and allows saving the generated graph as an image file.
+The project reads current values from the sensor, sends them via serial communication, and displays them in a **Python desktop application** built with **PyQt5** that plots real-time graphs, saves the data to CSV files, and allows exporting the plotted graph as an image.

 ---

 ## Overview

-This system allows you to measure and visualize the electrical current of a device over time, estimate energy consumption, and log data for further analysis.
+This system allows measuring and visualizing the electrical current of a device over time, estimating energy consumption, and logging data for further analysis.
 It’s divided into two main parts:

 ### 1. Hardware

-* **Arduino Nano**
+- **Arduino Nano**
-* **ACS712 5A Current Sensor**
+- **ACS712 5A Current Sensor**
-* The Arduino reads the analog signal from the ACS712, converts it to current in milliamperes (mA), and sends timestamped readings via serial communication in **CSV format**.
+- The Arduino reads the analog signal from the ACS712, converts it to current in milliamperes (mA), and sends timestamped readings via serial communication in **CSV format**.

 ### 2. Software

-* **Python Desktop Application (UI)**
+- **Python Desktop Application (UI)**
+- Built with **PyQt5** and **Matplotlib**.
-* Reads serial data, plots current vs. time in real-time, and can save data to CSV or export the final plot as an image file.
+- Reads serial data, plots current vs. time in real-time, and can save data to CSV or export the final plot as an image file.
-* The user can:

-  * Select which device is being measured.
-  * Choose whether to save data to CSV.
-  * Change the default output directory.
+- Main functions:
+  - Configure serial port and baud rate.
-  * Start and stop data collection.
+  - Start and stop data collection.
-  * Save the plotted graph manually.
+  - Display real-time current graph.
+  - Show average, RMS, and estimated energy (Wh).
+  - Automatically save or export data.

 ---